Mayowa-Data-Analyst/Superstore-Analytics-Dashboard/README.md

 - The business recorded strong growth during the selected period: Sales and profit both increased by approximately 47–48% year-on-year indicating business expansion and growth.
 - Growth in profit closely matches sales growth, indicating healthy performance

-### Insight:
+#### Insight:
 The company is growing without a significant decline in profitability.

-## 2. Sales Trend Over Time
+### 2. Sales Trend Over Time

-Sales consistently outperform the previous year
+- Sales continues to consistently outperform the previous year sales

-Peak periods repeat annually but reach higher levels each year
+- Peak periods continues to repeat annually but an even higher levels each year

-Insight:
+#### Insight:
-Growth appears consistent rather than driven by one-time spikes.
+Growth appears to be consistent rather than driven by a one-time spikes in sales over the year period

-3️⃣ Product Profitability
+### 3. Product Profitability

-Technology products contribute the highest share of profit
+- Technology products contribute the highest share of profit

-Office Supplies provide steady but moderate profit
+- Office Supplies provide steady but moderate profit

-Some Furniture sub-categories generate losses
+- Furniture sub-categories performs the least with  table category generating significant loss

-Insight:
+#### Insight:
 Not all products contribute equally to profitability, and some categories may need further review.

 4️⃣ Customer Segment Analysis